samay-app/samay/README.md

 ### Deployment

 In your .env, change the `NODE_ENV` to `production` and set the `DB_HOST`, `DB_USER` and `DB_USER_PWD` variables corresponding to your MongoDB Atlas instance.
+Then set the `CORS_URL` to the domain running RocketMeet-client.
 Make sure the Firebase credentials in .env are correct and that you added your domain to the 'Authorized domains' section in your Firebase project.

 ## Contributing